ahmedsomaa/mobile-systems/README.md

    1.3 [Exercise 3](./exercises//exercise-3/README.md) - A simple app to retrieve data from a remote API.

-   1.4 [Exercise 4](./exercises//exercise-4/README.md) - A simple app to store and retrieve data locally using AsyncStorage
+   1.4 [Exercise 4](./exercises//exercise-4/README.md) - A simple app to store and retrieve data locally using AsyncStorage.

 2. **Assignments**